folio-org/okapi/doc/security.md

 3.16: The auth module receives the request:
  * It generates a JWT with the username from the request, and tenant from the header.
-Let's say that is "xx-joe-ourlib-xx"
+Let's say that is "xx-joe-ourlib-xx".
- * Returns that in a OK response
+ * Returns that in an OK response.

 3.17: Okapi receives the OK response:
- * As there are no more modules in the list, it returns the OK response to the login module
+ * As there are no more modules in the list, it returns the OK response to the login module.

 3.18: At this point the login module could see if it received new permissions for the user, say from a LDAP backend, and in that case, make a request to the